top of page

 To the left is the official, light-blue, work-up module, of the draft legislation from the Massachusetts Legislature in 2008 that created and passed the improved Rec Use Statutes in Massachusetts in 2009.
 This was modeled after Maine where it was passed in 2005.

-Here’s the finalized Rec-use document which calls out railroads and utilities as owners of land that might be useful for recreational purposes “. . .
+Here’s the finalized, ONE PAGE Rec-use document in Massachusetts which calls out railroads and utilities as owners of land that might be useful for recreational purposes “. . .
 Shall not be liable for personal injuries or property damage sustained by such members of the public, including without limitation a minor, while on said land in the absence of willful, wanton, or reckless conduct by such person.”
 At the bill-signing ceremony with Governor Patrick in 2009 were nearly all the members of National Grid’s Real Estate Department.
-If you didn't know, National Grid is the 2nd largest landowner of former steam railroad corridor in Mass.
-And since the passage of this legislation, NGrid reps always show up at ribbon-cuttings of trails on their land.
+If you didn't know, National Grid, with 200 miles, is the 2nd largest landowner of former steam railroad corridor in Mass.
+And since the passage of this legislation, National Grid reps now always show up at ribbon-cuttings of trails on their land.
+Like a clock.
+It is like a clock and it is good for staff morale.

 A memo by the MassDOT Secretary in 2013 that clearly makes rail-w-trail projects easier to build.
 Period.
 MassDOT is looking for more rail-w-trail projects that fill gaps and make connections to where people want to go.